-Editor’s note: For seven years now, since 2009, the Smithsonian Institution’s Freer and Arthur Sackler in Washington D.C., has been celebrating the Persian New Year by featuring free attractions for all ages including special exhibitions, concerts, lectures, story telling, face painting, and traditional Persian foods.
-This year’s whole day family event took place on March 7, 2015, and was followed by special lectures and musical concerts on March 14, 19th and 29th (forthcoming – Nowruz lecture by Azar Nafisi, The Republic of Imagination).
+Editor’s note: For 11 years now, since 2009, the Smithsonian Institution’s Freer and Arthur Sackler in Washington D.C., has been celebrating the Persian New Year by featuring free attractions for all ages including special exhibitions, concerts, lectures, story telling, face painting, and traditional Persian foods.
+This year’s whole day family will take place on March 16, 2019, with performances, storytelling, hands-on activities, and more.

 We are pleased to present a brief account of Navroz traditions that are also featured at the Sackler’s annual event, which is attended every year by around 10,000 people.